 GA4 Migration Service

-GA4 is the latest version of the popular Google Analytics tracking solution, in use by a very large percentage of sites on the web to gain more insights into their website and digital marketing channel performance.
+GA4 is the newest version of the popular Google Analytics tracking solution, in use by a very large percentage of sites on the web to gain more insights into their website and digital marketing channel performance.

 Many websites are still making use of the Universal Analytics tracking setup, but soon this version won't be supported and so it will be necessary to migrate to GA4.

 This is where my GA4 migration service comes into play - allowing you to future-proof your analytics setup, enabling you to take advantage of the powerful new features that are coming exclusively to GA4 users.

 Google Analytics 4 (or GA4) is the newest version of the Google Analytics tracking solution.
 Because it's the fourth iteration of the tracking tool it's titled GA4.
 GA1 referred to the first, or classic Google Analytics platform, GA2 was also known as universal and used the analytics.js library, GA3 was also titled universal (but used gtag.js library) and next up is GA4, which will also use the gtag.js library, but introduces a different measurement model known as firebase analytics.

 The previous title of GA4 was "Apps and Web" property which you might have noticed within your Google Analytics accounts previously.
 GA4 allows you to merge insights from a website/app in the one place (or Property), something that wasn't possible previously.

 What is the difference between GA4 and Universal Analytics?